Controlled Substances Act: Schedules of controlled substances

 Some have argued that this is an important exemption, since alcohol and tobacco are two of the most widely used drugs in the United States.

-Schedule I controlled substances
+Schedule I

 Schedule I substances are described as those that have all of the following findings:

 No prescriptions may be written for Schedule I substances, and such substances are subject to production quotas which the DEA imposes.

 Under the DEA's interpretation of the CSA, a drug does not necessarily have to have the same "high potential for abuse" as heroin, for example, to merit placement in Schedule I:

 Drugs listed in this control schedule include: